AnyLog-co/documentation/deployments/Kubernetes/deploying_node.md

 are referenced in the node configuration process to apply a configuration option or a configuration value.

 ## Basic Deployment
-Our basic deployment is a _Generic_ node that automatically connects to TCP and REST, without any user-defined configurations.
+Our basic deployment is a _Generic_ node (nicknamed REST) that automatically connects to TCP and REST, without any user-defined configurations.

 By default, the _Generic_ node connect to port 32148 for _TCP_ and 32149 for _REST_.